 So, will your doctor conduct an ADD symptoms test or ADHD assessment for your child to determine if they have either?
 Believe it or not, there’s no single test to diagnose ADD or ADHD.
 Your child’s doctor will instead interview you, your child’s teachers, relatives, and other adults they come into regular contact with to determine if their symptoms are in line with ADD or ADHD.
 They’ll use standard guidelines from the American Academy of Pediatrics or the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM) when making the diagnosis.
 Your child will also have their vision and hearing checked and receive a full physical exam to rule out any other medical conditions that may be causing symptoms similar to that of ADD and ADHD.

 If your child is diagnosed with either, it’s important to let their educators know so they can work with them and make recommendations to you to help improve their focus in the classroom.

-Dedham, Massachusetts is a town and the county seat of Norfolk county, which is 6 miles S of Newton, Massachusetts and 10 miles SW of Boston, Massachusetts.
-Situated at the junction of routes 95/128 and 93, Dedham provides an excellemt location for its residents and businesses.
-The median income in Dedham , MA is $83,438 and the median home value is $383,700.
-Town of Dedham’s population is 25,397 people.
-Since 2000, it has had a population growth of 6.79% and with an unemployment rate of only 3.9%.
+Dedham, Massachusetts is a town and the county seat of Norfolk County, which is 6 miles S of Newton, Massachusetts and 10 miles SW of Boston, Massachusetts.
+Situated at the junction of routes 95/128 and 93, Dedham provides an excellent location for its residents and businesses.
+The median income in Dedham, MA is $83,438 and the median home value is $383,700.
+The town of Dedham’s population is 25,397 people.
+Since 2000, it has had a population growth of 6.79% and an unemployment rate of only 3.9%.
 Dedham is a hip, happening, historic little town right on the edge of Boston with endless possibilities for people to visit and enjoy history.